 The day you receive your product will be a momentous step in the plastic journey.
 You will have helped to clean even more plastic from the ocean by giving this plastic a new life.
 Wear your sunnies with pride and share a photo with #theoceancleanup and/or tag @theoceancleanup to visibly tell your story and inspire other people to join our mission.
 With your permission, we might even include you in a compilation video of supporters.

 Every time we return to the ocean for more cleanup, it will be possible thanks to supporters like you.
-We are now back out in the patch with System 002.
-You can learn more about its progress here.
+You can track our progress here.

 Spread the message